pytest-dev/pytest-forked/README.rst

 with tests crashing the process.
 For this case you may use the boxing options::

-    py.test --boxed
+    py.test --forked

 which will run each test in a subprocess and will report if a test crashed the process.
 You can also combine this option with running multiple processes via pytest-xdist to speed up the test run and use your CPU cores::

-    py.test -n3 --boxed
+    py.test -n3 --forked

-this would run 3 testing subprocesses in parallel which each create new boxed subprocesses for each test.
+this would run 3 testing subprocesses in parallel which each create new forked subprocesses for each test.